-The motion to amend [ke noi e ho'ololi] another motion is called a primary amendment [ka loli nui].
-A motion to amend an amendment is called a secondary amendment [ka loli kualua].
-Secondary amendments cannot be amended.
-The motion to amend requires a second; is debatable only of the motion it proopses to amend is depatable; and a majority vote is required to adopt an amendment [ka ho'ololi 'ana] even if the motion it is seeking to amend requires a two-thirds vote.
+The motion to amend [ke noi e ho'ololi] requires a second; is debatable only if the motion it is amending is debatable; a primary amendment [ka loli nui] is itself amendable by a secondary amendment [ka loli kualua], but secondary amendment is not amendable while it and the primary are pending; and a majority vote is required to adopt an amendment [ka ho'ololi 'ana] even if the motion it is seeking to amend requires two-thirds vote.

-The most important thing to remember is that the decision in favor of adopting [ka 'āpono 'ana] an amendment does not mean the motion it has amended is also adopted; another vote on the motion as amended must be taken to adopt the amended main motion.
+The most important thing to remember is that the decision in favor of adopting [ka 'ae 'ana] an amendment does not mean the motion it has amended is also adopted; another vote on the motion as amended must be taken to adopt the amended main motion.
 Some members may vote for the amendment and then vote against the motion that was amended.
 The Chair must be careful to clearly state and explain to the assembly ['aha] what they are considering and what they are voting on at every step.
-(See Sample Meeting Scripts pages 69-71)
+(See "Sample Meeting Scripts" pages 66-78.)

-To be in order, an amendment has to be 'germane' or 'related' [ho 'opili 'ia; pili] to the motion is proposing to amend.
+To be in order, an amendment has to be 'germane' or 'related' [ho'opili 'ia; pili] to the motion is proposing to amend.
 In other words, the proposed amendment [ka loli i hāpai 'ia] may not introduce a completely new subject.
 Likewise, debate on any amendments may only deal with the merits of the amendment [ka pono o ka loli].

-Friendly amendment [loli 'olu'olu]: "Regardless of whether or not the maker of the main motion 'accepts' the amendment, it must be opened to debate and voted on formally (unless adopted by unanimous consent) and is handled under the same rules as amendments generally."
-[RONR (11th ed.), p.
-162] 2 Hostile amendment [loli loko'ino]: "An amendment cannot introduce an independent question; but an amendment can be hostile to, or even defeat, the spirit of the original motion and still be germane."
-[RONR (11th ed.), p.
-136]
+- Friendly amendment [loli 'olu'olu]: "Regardless of whether or not the maker of the main motion 'accepts' the amendment, it must be opened to debate and voted on formally (unless adopted by unanimous consent) and is handled under the same rules as amendments generally."
+[RONR (12th ed.)
+12:91] - 2 Hostile amendment [loli loko 'ino]: "An amendment cannot introduce an independent question; but an amendment can be hostile to, or even defeat, the spirit of the original motion and still be germane."
+[RONR (12th ed.)
+12:16]